trigaten/Event_Video_Classification/README.md

 ## 1. Data
 ### General
 The dataset consists of data collected with an event camera then synthezised into rgb images.
 Only the b and g channels contain data, since they represent the positive and negative changes in pixel brightness over the time period in which events were aggregated into image frames.
 When videos are loaded in as tensors, the r channel is removed.
 Contact jsengup1@jhu.edu for data.

 ### Stats
 The dataset consists of 64 videos, each 400 frames long, and recorded in two different locations with static backgrounds.
 They are approximately evenly distributed across 5 classes: ['walk_facing_forward_N_S', 'walk_facing_sideways_W_E', 'walk_in_place_N', 'walk_pivot_NE_SW', 'walk_pivot_NW_SE']

+### Other
+There is an additional dataset of 15 videos, created in a similar fashion, but in a different location.
+This dataset contains 2 sets of videos, one created by the event camera software () and the other synthesized by Jonah Sengupta.
+This dataset is used for testing.

 ## 2. Model
 The model can be found in `Net.py`